Anngineer/ffj-entry/README.md

 # ffj-entry

-This is a decoder page for journal entries created in the Forest Friend Journal website.
+This is a decoder page for journal entry urls created in the Forest Friend Journal website.

+## Details

+This project was built in VSCode using HTML, SCSS/CSS and vanilla JavaScript.
+Wireframes and mock-ups for the design were sketched using InVision Studio.
+The background images, characters, and icons are licensed from Envato Elements and edited using Affinity Designer.

+## Contact

+Please feel free to view more projects in the [portfolio](https://mathmythica.com/) or contact Anngineer@gmail.com in regards to my work or future projects.